laurabpaulsen/Programming-for-the-Humanities-E22/lesson/lesson_10.md

 <img src="https://render.githubusercontent.com/render/math?math=\text{Data-Ink Ratio}=\Large\frac{\text{Data-Ink}}{\text{Total ink used to print the graphic}}">

-The Data-Ink ratio is a concept introduced by [_Edward Tufte_](https://www.edwardtufte.com/tufte/), the expert whose work has contributed significantly to designing effective data presentations.
+The Data-Ink ratio is a concept introduced by [_Edward Tufte_](https://www.edwardtufte.com/tufte/), a famous American statistician whose work has contributed significantly to designing effective data presentations.
 In his 1983 book, 'The Visual Display of Quantitative Data', he stated the goal:

 "Above all else show the data"
 (Tufte, 1983)